svelteinc/festus-community-controlled-digital-infrastructure/docs/governance/festus_civic_operating_system_explainer_v1.md

 Any real implementation would need:

 - Formal charter/bylaws drafted with local counsel.
-- Ordinances defining the scope of FCA votes and Council’s override rules.
+- Ordinances defining the scope of FCA votes and Council's override rules.
 - Technical work to implement a secure, accessible voting and identity system.